ynput/ayon-documentation/website/docs/admin_settings_project_anatomy.md

 Templates define the project's folder structure and filenames.

-We have a few required anatomy templates for ayon to work properly, however we keep adding more when needed.
+We have a few required anatomy templates for AYON to work properly, however we keep adding more when needed.

 ### Available template keys